K-N-A-R-G/One-file-utils/README.md

 # devmenu.py

+## DevMenu — Universal CLI & Programmatic Action Router

-`DevMenu` is a lightweight, universal CLI interactive menu system for running functions with arguments.
+`DevMenu` is a lightweight, flexible execution engine that works both as an interactive CLI menu **and** as a silent programmatic dispatcher (“auto‑mode”).
-Ideal for developer utilities, test consoles, and interactive tools.
+Perfect for developer utilities, analytics runners, ETL pipelines, visualizers, or any modular toolset.

 ---

-## Features
+## Key Features

-- Create menu from a dictionary like:
+- Build menus from a simple dictionary:

 ```python
 {